Purdue-ISL/Dragonfly/DragonflyDocker/README.md

   ```
   Couple of notes,

-* If you are using remote linux machine, we recommend running the image inside [screen](https://linux.die.net/man/1/screen) shell.
+* If you are using remote linux machine, we recommend running the image inside [screen](https://linux.die.net/man/1/screen) shell
 * In case of unresposive shell, you can run `docker exec -it <container-id> bash` to gain access back to docker's shell.
-To retrieve `<container-id>`, please run `docker ps` command.
+To retrieve `<container-id>`, please run `docker ps` command

 ## Build And Run Dragonfly